instagrambot/instagram-terminal-news-feed/README.md

 ## Acknowledgments
 * Thanks to [racega](https://github.com/rarcega/instagram-scraper) for some of the login functions
 * Thanks to [nilesr](https://github.com/nilesr/braille-art) for the printing to ascii part
+* Thanks to [hit9](https://github.com/hit9/img2txt) for the color printing to ascii part